NIHON KOHDEN Life Scope PT (BSM-1700 Series) Transport Monitor and Data Non-Continuity

 The hardware in the AA-674P expansion box

+At the time NIHON KOHDEN was responding to an important emerging trend of using a high-density digital multi-parameter module as basic building block for modular monitors.
 In analog modular monitors, only single parameter modules were produced by NIHON KOHDEN.
 When designing the first digital modular monitor, the company discovered the critical care market had already moved to using a digital multi-parameter module with higher density of electronic components as a basic building block for modular monitors.

 The Saturn module was intended to be physically small in size